VFPX/VFPX.github.io/admin.md

 - After the header, put in any content you wish.

-- After editing the file, open it in Notepad++ and choose Convert to UTF-8 Without BOM from the Encoding menu; without this, the page won't appear correctly on GitHub.
+- After editing the file, open it in Notepad++ and choose Convert to UTF-8 (Convert to UTF-8 Without BOM in older versions of Notepad++) from the Encoding menu; without this, the page won't appear correctly on GitHub.

 - Add the file to the repository, commit, and push.